MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-488-Survey-Certification-Enforcement-Procedures/subpart-B-Special-Requirements/section-488.61.md

 (4) If a transplant center that is Medicare approved as of June 28, 2007 submits a request for approval under the CoPs at §§ 482.72 through 482.104 of this chapter but CMS does not approve the transplant center, or if the transplant center does not submit its request to CMS for Medicare approval under the CoPs by December 26, 2007, CMS will revoke the transplant center's approval under the conditions for coverage for kidney transplant centers or the national coverage decisions for extra-renal transplant centers, as applicable, and the transplant center will no longer be reimbursed for services provided to Medicare beneficiaries.
 CMS will notify the transplant center in writing of the effective date of its loss of Medicare approval.

-(c) *Re-approval procedures.* Once Medicare-approved, transplant centers, including kidney transplant centers, must be in continuous compliance with all the conditions of participation for transplant centers at §§ 482.72 through 482.104 of this chapter, except for § 482.80 (initial approval requirements).

-(1) CMS will review the transplant center's data on an on-going basis and in making re-approval determinations.

-(i) To determine compliance with the data submission requirements at § 482.82(a) of this chapter, CMS will request data submission data from the OPTN for the previous 3 calendar years.

-(ii) To determine compliance with the clinical experience and outcome requirements at § 482.82(b) and (c) of this chapter, CMS will review the data contained in the most recent OPTN Data Report for the previous 3 years and 1-year patient and graft survival data contained in the most recent SRTR center-specific reports.

-(2) CMS may choose to review the transplant center for compliance with §§ 482.72 through 482.76 and 482.90 through 482.104 of this chapter, using the procedures described at 42 CFR part 488, subpart A.

-(3) CMS will consider mitigating factors in accordance with paragraphs (f), (g), and (h) of this section.

-(4) CMS will notify the transplant center in writing if its approval is being revoked and of the effective date of the revocation.

-(d) *Loss of Medicare Approval.* Centers that have lost their Medicare approval may seek re-entry into the Medicare program at any time.
-A center that has lost its Medicare approval must:
+(c) *Loss of Medicare approval.* Programs that have lost their Medicare approval may seek re-entry into the Medicare program at any time.
+A program that has lost its Medicare approval must:

-(1) Request initial approval using the procedures described in § 488.61(a);
+(1) Request initial approval using the procedures described in paragraph (a) of this section;

-(2) Be in compliance with §§ 482.72 through 482.104 of this chapter, except for § 482.82 (Re-approval Requirements), at the time of the request for Medicare approval; and
+(2) Be in compliance with §§ 482.72 through 482.104 of this chapter at the time of the request for Medicare approval; and

-(3) Submit a report to CMS documenting any changes or corrective actions taken by the center as a result of the loss of its Medicare approval status.
+(3) Submit a report to CMS documenting any changes or corrective actions taken by the program as a result of the loss of its Medicare approval status.

-(e) *Transplant Center Inactivity.* A transplant center may remain inactive and retain its Medicare approval for a period not to exceed 12 months.
-A transplant center must notify CMS upon its voluntary inactivation as required by § 482.74(a)(3) of this chapter.
+(d) *Transplant program inactivity.* A transplant program may remain inactive and retain its Medicare approval for a period not to exceed 12 months.
+A transplant program must notify CMS upon its voluntary inactivation as required by § 482.74(a)(3) of this chapter.

-(f) *Consideration of mitigating factors in initial approval and re-approval survey, certification, and enforcement actions for transplant centers* - (1) *Factors.* Except for situations of immediate jeopardy or deficiencies other than failure to meet requirements of § 482.80 or § 482.82 of this chapter, CMS will consider such mitigating factors as may be appropriate in light of the nature of the deficiency and circumstances, including (but not limited to) the following, in making a decision of initial and re-approval of a transplant center that does not meet the data submission, clinical experience, or outcome requirements:
+(e) *Consideration of mitigating factors in initial approval survey, certification, and enforcement actions for transplant programs*—(1) *Factors.* Except for situations of immediate jeopardy or deficiencies other than failure to meet requirements at § 482.80 of this chapter, CMS will consider such mitigating factors as may be appropriate in light of the nature of the deficiency and circumstances, including (but not limited to) the following, in making a decision of initial approval of a transplant program that does not meet the data submission, clinical experience, or outcome requirements:

 (i) The extent to which outcome measures are not met or exceeded;